• Skip to primary navigation

 Can I make panko shrimp in advance?

-Panko shrimp is best enjoyed fresh for that crispy texture but it can be made up to 4 days in advance and stored in an airtight container in the fridge.
-To reheat, microwave for 2-3 minutes or lightly spray the shrimp with oil and air fry or bake at 350 degrees F until hot throughout, about 5-7 minutes.
+Panko shrimp is best enjoyed fresh, but can be made up to 4 days in advance and stored in an airtight container in the fridge.
+To reheat, bake or air fry at 400 F until heated through.

-Panko shrimp can be made in the air fryer by: Preheating the air fryer to 400 degrees F. Place breaded shrimp into air fryer basket in a single layer giving each piece enough room.
-Lightly spray shrimp with neutral oil.
-Air fry on the first side for 4 minutes.
-Flip over, lightly spray the other side with oil and air fry for another 4 minutes until golden brown.
+Panko shrimp can be cooked in the air fryer: First pre-heat the air fryer to 400 F. Place breaded shrimp into air fryer basket in a single layer giving each piece enough room.
+Evenly spray the shrimp with neutral oil.
+Air fry on the first side for 4 minutes, then flip over.
+Then evenly spray the other side with oil and air fry for another 4 minutes until cooked and golden.

 • Bang Bang Shrimp